Do you need a literary agent? Are they worth having? And how do you actually maximise your chances of getting a literary agent?

-- Quality.
+Quality.
 If your book is strong enough, it will sell.
-We have virtually never seen an exception to that rule, and we have handled thousands of client manuscripts over the years.
+At Jericho Writers have virtually never seen an exception to that rule, and we have handled thousands of client manuscripts over the years.

-- Professionalism.
-We’ve had clients who have sent their (very good) manuscripts out to 2-3 agents.
-They didn’t get a positive response.
-So they gave up.
 I once encountered such a client at a crime writing festival.
-I knew our editor had rated her manuscript, so I asked how she’d got on.
-She told me that she’d been to three agents, hadn’t got anywhere, and just shelved the manuscript.
-I pretty much yelled at her.
-You can’t do that.
+We’d helped edit her manuscript, so I asked how she’d got on.
+She’d been to three agents, hadn’t got anywhere, and shelved the manuscript.
+I pretty much yelled, ‘you can’t do that!’
 I told her she needed to reach out to at least a dozen agents in total before drawing any final conclusions.
-So she did.
-And she got an agent.
-And then a book deal.
+So she did, she got an agent, and then a book deal!

-- Persistence.
-And let’s say you take your first book out to 12 agents.
-No one offers you a deal, but you get back some encouraging comments.
-What then?
-What choices are you going to make. if you quit, you are not a writer and never really were one.
+If you quit – you are not a writer and never really were one.
 That’s when the real writer keeps going.
 You might write another book.
 You might take your existing book and get editorial help on it.
-You might rework your idea, and just take your original idea down a different and more exciting road.
+Or you rework your book and take your original idea down a different and more exciting road.

 After a long time in this game, I can tell you that persistence wins every single time.